 The annual Collaborative Perspectives on Addiction (CPA) meeting was initiated in 2013 to provide a forum for the presentation of novel research findings and clinical practice approaches to the treatment of addiction.
 The CPA meeting focuses on fostering collaboration from addiction research-to-practice-to-policy.

-The Collaborative Perspectives on Addiction (CPA) annual conference is sponsored by the Division on Addiction Psychology (50) of the American Psychological Association (APA).
+The Collaborative Perspectives on Addiction (CPA) annual conference is sponsored by Division 50 (Society of Addiction Psychology) of the American Psychological Association (APA).
 The meeting provides scientific programing on cutting-edge research and clinical advances across the addiction field.
 Attendees at all levels, will have the opportunity to connect and exchange ideas with experts in the field while attending a variety of educational and practical sessions.
 We are excited to announce that the annual Collaborative Perspectives on Addiction 2021 meeting will be held virtually this year!
 The meeting will occur Wednesday March 17th through Friday March 20th.
 Our priority is to provide a safe and positive conference experience that will incorporate many aspects of CPA that have become pillars of the conference over the last several years, including the mentorship lunch and wellness activities.

 Diversity Statement (PDF)